Last Updated on 23rd September 2023 by Sarah Sarsby

-You can get this from the Anastasia Beverly Hills website, Beauty Bay or Cult Beauty.
+You can get this from Beauty Bay or Cult Beauty.
 At the time of writing this post, the product was retailing for £17 on Beauty Bay – so get it on there if you can!

 I have nothing bad to say about this product.
 The price is good, it lasts for ages, it’s quick and easy to apply, and leaves your brows looking full and defined.
 What’s not to like?

-I definitely prefer this to the Dipbrow Pomade and I’m really pleased with it.
+I definitely prefer the Anastasia Beverly Hills Dipbrow Gel to the Dipbrow Pomade and I’m really pleased with it.
 If you’re looking for a new eyebrow product, I’d recommend this one through and through.

 Rating: 5 stars